Startrekz35/Personal-Website/Readme.txt

-Afterwards I had to figure out how to link my first project from the file itself to the Portfolio I was able to make a copy of the code and add it as a link (href) to be seen as a second page to my Portfolio
+Afterwards I had to figure out how to link my first project from the file itself to the Portfolio I was able to make a copy of the code and add it as a link (href) to be seen as a second page to my Portfolio When I complete my other future projects, I will add them in as well as a constant update